CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

 share the instructions for replicating their compute “environment” on a site such as GitHub, so other people can quickly set up their computers in the exact same way.

-The files you downloaded from GitHub above contain instructions on how to build the environment needed to run all of the scripts you also downloaded.
-These instructions will automatically install all of the software you need to run the bioinformatics scripts.
+The files you downloaded from GitHub above contain instructions on how to build the environment needed to run all the scripts you also downloaded.
+These instructions will automatically install all the software you need to run the bioinformatics scripts.
 In order to follow these instructions (and load someone else’s compute environment on your computer), you’ll need to first install a piece of software that can read these instructions.